spantaleev/matrix-docker-ansible-deploy/README.md

 Run this if you'd like to import your database from a previous default installation of Matrix Synapse.
 (don't forget to import your `media_store` files as well - see below).

-While this playbook always sets up PostgreSQL, by default, a Matrix Synapse installation would run using an SQLite database.
+While this playbook always sets up PostgreSQL, by default a Matrix Synapse installation would run using an SQLite database.

 If you have such a Matrix Synapse setup and wish to migrate it here (and over to PostgreSQL), this command is for you.